miki-yuasa/blocked_robot_env/README.md

 # safety-robot-gym
-Gymnasium robotics environments with blocks that robots have to avoid
+Gymnasium robotics environments with obstacles that robots have to avoid